jeroenvanmaanen/rustic-dendrite/README.md

 8. ☐ Register a query handler and handle queries
    * ☐ Show query results in UI

-After that, the example project will be split off from the library and the library will be published on [crates.io](https://crates.io/).
+After that, the example project will be split off from the library, and the library will be published on [crates.io](https://crates.io/).

 # Core concepts